FairBlock/cosmos-sdk/x/gov/README.md

 Once a proposal reaches `MinDeposit`, it immediately enters `Voting period`.
-We define `Voting period` as the interval between the moment the vote opens and the moment the vote closes.
+We define `Voting period` as the interval between the moment the vote opens and the moment the vote closes. `Voting period` should always be shorter than `Unbonding period` to prevent double voting.
 The initial value of `Voting period` is 2 weeks.

 #### Option set